Growth-oriented leadership guide: the handbook for business success

 Market analysis and strategic planning

-According to research by the Boston Consulting Group, 78% of companies with a successful growth strategy conduct regular and thorough market analysis.
+The Boston Consulting Group research shows that companies with a successful growth strategy 78%-a regular and thorough market analysis.
 The following steps are essential:

 1. Market positioning survey